 IMF lending.
 This category refers to IMF loans to member governments and obligations to pay IMF membership quotas.
 The IMF does not report late payments as defaults because it is a preferred creditor-meaning that generally it is paid ahead of other types of creditors and, when payments are late, expects ultimately to be repaid.
-Even so, there are cases where such arrears have persisted for extended periods.
+Even so, there are cases (in the 1960s) where IMF loans were reprofiled in tandem with restructurings of other debts owed by sovereigns and (throughout the 1960-2017 period) where payment arrears have persisted for extended periods.
 In addition, the IMF has written off some loans to countries receiving official debt relief under the Multilateral Debt Relief Initiative (MDRI).
-Our sources on payment arrears are IMF annual reports, use of IMF credit as reported in the IMF's International Financial Statistics, and reports by the IMF on cases of "protracted arrears."
-Utilizing these data and information on loan charges, we compute cumulative interest arrears and charges and apply them to the principal amount of loans and overdue quota amounts reported as being in arrears for at least six months.
-Since IMF lending is denominated in special drawing rights, we use applicable end-of-period exchange rates to convert amounts of estimated defaulted loans into US dollars.
+Our sources on payment arrears and reschedulings are IMF annual reports, Article IV reports on member countries, use of IMF credit as reported in the IMF's International Financial Statistics, and reports by the IMF on cases of "protracted arrears."
+Utilizing these data and information on loan charges, we compute cumulative interest arrears and charges and apply them to the principal amount of loans and overdue quota amounts reported as being in arrears for at least six months.6 Since IMF lending is denominated in special drawing rights, we use applicable end-of-period exchange rates to convert amounts of estimated defaulted loans into US dollars.
 Because MDRI-related loan write-offs are funded by donor governments and do not impair the IMF's balance sheet, they form one component of the other official creditor data category discussed below.

 MLI lending.
 This category refers to loans by multilateral lending institutions (MLIs) to member governments.
 Many MLIs-all owned or controlled by groups of governments-have preferred creditor status, but like the IMF periodically have experienced late payments on their loans.
 Reporting practices on such loans vary, although the World Bank (IBRD) and the largest regional development banks publish reasonably comprehensive data on arrears of principal and interest when they persist for six months or more.
-We publish separate IBRD country data on its loans in arrears for the years 1985-2016.
+We publish separate IBRD country data on its loans in arrears for the years 1985-2017.
 In the global totals, we also show the value of loans in arrears for the years 1980-84, a period when the IBRD did not identify the relevant individual countries.
 Our source is the IBRD's annual financial statements.
 Apart from the IBRD data just noted, MLI lending, including MDRI-related write-offs, is one component of our proxy for other official debt in default described below.